 Yes, we do have a waitlist for Independent Living but it is nothing to be discouraged by due to the changing needs of those on the list and the different preferences for location and size.
 Call us and apply!
 We encourage you to get on the waiting list even if you are not ready yet.

 There is no fee to send the application in.
-When you get on the waitlist you will receive calls about openings that you might be interested in and have priority over those who are not.
+When you join the waitlist you will receive calls about openings that you might be interested in and have priority over those who are not.
 Your name will be placed on the wait list in the order in which it was received.
-If you are not ready yet, or do not like the particular open unit we will continue down our wait list to the next applicant.
+If you are not ready yet, or do not like the particular open unit we will continue down the wait list to the next applicant.
 There is no penalty for saying no, and you will not lose your place if you should decide to wait for another opening.

 Do residents need to carry homeowner’s insurance?

 Yes!
 We allow pets in Independent Living ask your Wesbury representative for the Pet Policy.